swiersyoram/swiersyoram/README.md

 #### What's in the pipeline?
 - Working on a personal website to house all my content, tell my story and show of my projects
-- Designing a product from start to finish, and try to bring it to market
+- Designing a product from start to finish, and try to bring it to market.
-(not gonna tell you what it is yet)
 - Sharing tips, tutorials and insights on youtube and tiktok
-- Landing a job as a webdeveloper or something differrent, who knows?🙃

 &nbsp;
 ### Currently working on